-You may have receive seeds at a Native Beeology event.
+You may have received seeds at a Native Beeology event.
 The seeds are pollinator seed mixes that come from American Meadows that provide Neonicotinoid free seeds.
 Neonicotinoids are systemic insecticides that are collected by bees in the pollen and causes neurological disorders causing bees to be unable to fulfill their pollination services and ability to reproduce.
-The Northeast Pollinator Wildflower mix contain native plants and some non-native plants that are not known to be invasive in the Northeast.
+The Northeast Pollinator Wildflower mix contains annuals and perrenials that attract pollinators.
 The All-Native Northeast mix as its name implies are from plants native to the Northeast.
 Perennials will not bloom the first year but will do so each consecutive year.

 Instructions for Planting

 - Plant in the spring and/or late fall, choose a sunny spot and remove existing growth.
 Scatter seed evenly and compress into the bare soil.
 Do not cover.